Partitioning $H$-minor free graphs into three subgraphs with no large components: Concluding remarks

 Note that the graphs $G_2$ and $G_3$ mentioned in the proof of Theorem~\ref{no bdd diameter} are outerplanar and planar, respectively.
 So Theorem~\ref{3color surface} cannot be improved in the same direction, either.
 On the other hand, it is well known that every graph of tree-width at most $w$ contains a vertex of degree at most $w$ and hence can be properly colored by $w+1$ colors.
 So Theorem~\ref{no bdd diameter} is the best possible.

-Esperet and Joret [private communication, 2015] also points out that the construction of $G_3$ disproves the following conjecture of Ne\v{s}et\v{r}il and Ossona de Mendez \cite{no}, since long paths have large tree-depth.
+Esperet and Joret [private communication, 2015] also point out that the construction of $G_3$ disproves the following conjecture of Ne\v{s}et\v{r}il and Ossona de Mendez \cite{no}, since long paths have large tree-depth.

 \begin{conjecture}[{\cite[Conjecture 7.1]{no}}] There exists a constant $t$ such that one can color the vertices of every planar graph by 3 colors in such a way that no monochromatic component will have tree-depth greater than $t$. \end{conjecture}